 HIP-WI

-“There is no acreage reporting or notice of loss which makes this endorsement especially attractive,” says Denning.
+“There is no acreage reporting or notice of loss which makes this endorsement especially attractive,” says Sharp.
 “The further inland you go, the cheaper it gets too.
 It makes sense to have it as the worst-case scenario is you don’t get impacted by a hurricane.”

-“As soon as major wind happens, farmers think a payment is automatically coming,” says Denning.
+“As soon as major wind happens, farmers think a payment is automatically coming,” says Sharp.
 “But one 75 mph wind gust doesn’t necessarily make the cut.
 The National Oceanic and Atmospheric Administration (NOAA) data must show your area had sustained hurricane-force winds for at least three minutes before an indemnity payment is triggered.”

 STAX